Est. 2019 New City, New York Studio · Lab · Ops

 02 · Stack

-The media-generation stack covering image, video, and audio.
-ComfyUI is the workflow editor; GPT-Image2 handles batch persona renders; LTX 2.3 is the video diffusion runner; AceStep 1.5 XL covers music.
-Each tool is wired to the same farm and gateway.
+The media-generation stack covering image, video, and audio — running as local generation on a private multi-node GPU farm.
+ComfyUI is the workflow editor; GPT-Image2 handles batch influencer renders; LTX-Video is the video diffusion runner; AceStep 1.5 XL covers music.
+LoRA fine-tuning is baked into the pipeline, and centralized orchestration handles model routing, throughput shaping, and node-level health.

 What I'm learning